Kono12/ShoeStore/README.md

       * Description
     * A Cancel button with an action to navigate back to the shoe list screen
     * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model

-12. In the Shoe List screen:

-    * Observe the shoes variable from the ViewModel
-    * Add a new layout item into the scrollview for each shoe.